 Energy Safety evaluated 2022 Updates with a particular focus on how each utility is driving down the risk of utility-related ignitions.
 The evaluation included assessing the utility's progress implementing wildfire mitigation initiatives, evaluating the feasibility of its strategies, and measuring year-to-year trends.
-As a result of this evaluation, Energy Safety identified areas where the utilities should continue to improve its wildfire mitigation capabilities in future plans.
+As a result of this evaluation, Energy Safety identified areas where the utility should continue to improve its wildfire mitigation capabilities in future plans.

-With respect to HWT's 2022 Update, Section 4 contains Energy Safety's detailed assessment.
-Energy Safety did not find any areas for continued improvement in its evaluation of HWT's 2022 Update.
+Section 4 contains Energy Safety's detailed assessment and resulting areas for continued improvement.
+Energy Safety did not find any areas for continued improvement in its evaluation of TBC's 2022 Update.